-To Be Held May 24, 2021
+To Be Held May 25, 2022

-Notice is hereby given that the annual meeting (the "Meeting") of the stockholders of Diodes Incorporated (the "Company") will be held online via live audio webcast at www.proxydocs.com/DIOD on Monday, May 24, 2021, at 7:00 p.m.
+Notice is hereby given that the annual meeting (the "Meeting") of the stockholders of Diodes Incorporated (the "Company") will be held online via live audio webcast at www.proxydocs.com/DIOD on Wednesday, May 25, 2022, at 6:00 p.m.
 (Central Time).
 Due to the continued public health impact of the Coronavirus outbreak and out of an abundance of caution to support the health and well-being of our employees, stockholders, and communities, the Meeting will be conducted completely virtually, via a live audio webcast; there will be no physical meeting location.
 Even though our Meeting is being held virtually, stockholders will still have the ability to participate in, hear others, and ask questions during the Meeting.
 The Meeting is being held for the following purposes:

 - 1. Election of Directors.
-To elect eight persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
-The Board of Directors' nominees are: Angie Chen Button, C.H.
-Chen, Warren Chen, Michael R. Giordano, Keh-Shew Lu, Peter M. Menard, Christina Wen-Chi Sung and Michael K.C.
+To elect seven persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
+The Board of Directors' nominees are: Angie Chen Button, Warren Chen, Michael R. Giordano, Keh-Shew Lu, Peter M. Menard, Christina Wen-Chi Sung and Michael K.C.
 Tsai. - 2.
+Approval of the 2022 Equity Incentive Plan.
+To approve the 2022 Equity Incentive Plan. - 3.
 Approval of Executive Compensation.
-To approve, on an advisory basis, the Company's executive compensation. - 3.
+To approve, on an advisory basis, the Company's executive compensation. - 4.
 Ratification of Appointment of Independent Registered Public Accounting Firm.
-To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021. - 4.
+To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022. - 5.
 Other Business.
 To transact such other business as properly may come before the Meeting or any adjournment or postponement thereof.